Severe Lightening Storm

 • Salvage essential supplies and equipment if you can do so safely.

-• Post premade signs indicating dangerous areas and report these to the Management Team.
+• Post premade signs indicating dangerous areas and report these to the Senior Leadership Team.

 The Executive Director and/or designate will activate the EMERGENCY NOTIFICATION TREE process to inform of the status of the building(s), personnel and services.